Making an Offer on a House Before Selling Yours

 Cash Buyers

 You may want to consider accepting an offer from a cash buyer, even if it is lower than your asking price.
-Because cash buyers don’t require a mortgage lender, there are fewer obstacles to the sale.
-They are also chain free, meaning that there is minimal risk of the sale falling through.
+Cash offers don’t require a mortgage lender meaning there are fewer obstacles to the sale.
+This means that the home buying process is quicker and more efficient, ensuring that you can position yourself as a serious buyer.

-Read more about How to Buy a House with Cash
+Read more about How to Buy a House with Cash.

 Don’t Overvalue Your Home

-You should hire a surveyor to conduct a Valuation on your current property.
+You should hire a surveyor to conduct a Valuation Survey on your current property.
 This will show that you are aware of the property’s current value.
 It will also give you a good indication of what to ask for when you put your property on the market.

 When you receive a Valuation from your surveyor, make sure that you don’t overvalue your home.
 While everyone wants to make as much money as possible from their home, overvaluing your property will most likely detract buyers.
 This means your property is likely to be on the market for a long time.